 Anaerobic exercise such as strength training, sprints, or interval/circuit training will cause an increase in BG levels while completing the session.
 However post-training, a delayed onset of hypos may occur.
 This is because insulin sensitivity after this type of exercise increases, so insulin dosage with the meal taken after can be easily misjudged.
 Also, with anaerobic exercise, adrenaline is released causing an immediate increase in BG levels, however in the hours after when adrenaline has worn off, bloods have a tendency to go low.
 It’s also important to start or finish any anaerobic sessions with some cardio, this will counteract the effect of adrenaline and help prevents bloods going high.

 Aerobic exercise such as jogging, cycling or swimming will cause BG levels to decrease rapidly as glucose is used as the main source of energy.
-It was also increase insulin sensitivity for up to 24 hours later.
-For example, say I have a bowl of pasta on a day I don’t exercise, and I have the same dish on a day I exercise, I will require less insulin the day I exercise.
-Typically, if I engage in aerobic sessions, I ensure that my levels are above 6, if not I eat a piece of fruit to bring levels up a slight amount.
-It’s also incredibly important to always carry something sugary with you because levels can drop rapidly during this type of exercise.
+It will also increase insulin sensitivity for up to 24 hours later.
+For example, say I have a bowl of pasta on a day I don’t exercise, and I have the same dish on a day I exercise, I will require less insulin the day I exercise, and probably the day after too.
+Typically, if I engage in aerobic sessions, I ensure that my levels are above 6 mmol/l, if not I eat a piece of fruit to bring levels up a slight amount.
+It’s also incredibly important to always carry some fast acting sugar with you because levels can drop rapidly during this type of exercise.
+I use either a glucojuice or lucozade sport.

-With regard eating and balancing different types of exercise, I try to eat 2 hours before a planned session.
-This ensures my short acting insulin is still in my system and it allows me to take my normal levels of insulin with that meal.
-Post any session, I tend to go for a carb and protein rich meal, with reduced insulin dosages to try to prevent the dreaded hypos.
+With regard eating and balancing different types of exercise, I try to eat 3-4 hours before a planned session.
+This ensures my short acting insulin is out of my system and it will lessen the chance of a hypo during the session.
+Post any session, I tend to go for a carb refuel and high protein meal, with reduced insulin dosages to try to prevent the dreaded hypos.

-Testing levels 5-10 mins before the session is extremely important too, the reading will tell me if I need to take an extra shot of insulin if my bloods are high pre a weights session, or pre aerobic exercise, if my bloods are high no extra insulin is needed because the additional glucose in my system will be used up during the session.
+Testing levels 5-10 mins before the session is extremely important too, the reading will tell me if I need to take any action.
+An extra shot of insulin might be needed if my bloods are high pre a weights session, or pre aerobic exercise, if my bloods are high no extra insulin is needed because the additional glucose in my system will be used up during the session.
+Likewise testing will ensure that if I’m creeping on the low side, I can take some glucose or maybe have a bite of a banana to keep them within range.